 How to share a document via link or email

-In the Mac app From the Documents window, you can Control-click on any document and choose Copy Link to copy a link to the document in a Workspace to your clipboard.
+From the Documents window, you can Control-click on any document and choose Copy Link to copy a link to the document in a Workspace to your clipboard.

 In an open document, click on the three dots in the Collaboration menu in the toolbar and choose Copy Link to copy a link to the document in your Workspace to your clipboard.

 Tip: You can find both Copy Link and Manage Share Settings… in the menu bar under File > Workspace as well.